InDesign Automation Script

 Stop copying and pasting chapters one by one.
 Select all your Word files, set your page size and margins, and let the script build a fully formatted, print-ready InDesign document automatically.

 One-time payment.
 Lifetime license.
 No subscription.
+See how it works

 Everything you need for multi-chapter imports